oVirt/ovirt-site/source/vdsm/functional-tests.html.md

 ### Balloon tests

 mom.conf must include Balloon in controllers, and HostMemory and GuestBalloon in guest collectors.
 For this test, you can reference <http://gerrit.ovirt.org/#/c/13156/>.
-This test requires at least one running vm equipped with active ovirt-guest-agent service before the tests.
+This test requires at least one running vm.
+Note that the vm should be equipped with active ovirt-guest-agent service before the tests since GuestMemory is by default in the config file.

 # SOS Plugin Tests